 Hot springs and more at Hamat Gader

-As at Hamat Tiveria just outside Tiberias, its hot springs result from groundwater coming in contact with shallow magna (molten rock) or circulating through faults deep in the earth’s crust.
+As at Hamat Tiveria just outside Tiberias, its hot springs result from groundwater coming into contact with shallow magna (molten rock) or circulating through faults deep in the earth’s crust.
 The spring water contains a considerable amount of minerals.

 Directions: Enter “Hamat Gader” into Waze.